sajoku/sajoku.github.io/_posts/2015-02-21-pre-commit.md

 title: Pre-Commit awesomeness
 ---

 For a while now I've been using a pre-commit hook which prevents me from committing debug type lines in various files.
+This has the benefit of my debugging code never ending up in production and breaking things because I missed it.

 Example: